GhassanALNomani/cybersecurity-portfolio/Labs/Certified CyberDefenders (CCD)/01-network-forensics-1.md

 ## 🔍 Objective

-Analyze a network trace captured across multiple systems to uncover attack details; determining the attack source, and dataa exfiltrationion.
+Analyze a network trace captured across multiple systems to uncover attack details; determining the attack source, and data exfiltrationion.

 ---